ZeusAbhijeet/Python-Music-Bot/README.md

 # Python Music Bot

- A music bot written in Python using [hikari-lightbulb](https://github.com/tandemdude/hikari-lightbulb) and [songbird-py](https://github.com/Lunarmagpie/Songbird-Py).
-Supports YouTube.
+ A music bot written in Python using [hikari-lightbulb](https://github.com/tandemdude/hikari-lightbulb) and [lavasnek-rs](hhttps://github.com/vicky5124/lavasnek_rs).

+## Requirements

+ Python 3.8 and above, A [lavalink](https://github.com/freyacodes/Lavalink) server running on linux natively or with WSL, Rust Compiler.